 Now these violets cost less than $2 and certainly wouldn’t break the bank.
 But I had determined to only use the money in my wallet and not to charge things on my credit card, so I felt that God would honor that, if it was His will.
 I had felt a bit silly bothering God with a request for a little flower.
 Nevertheless, I still wanted a flower to brighten up my kitchen in the winter.
 So I continued to pray as we filled our cart.

 We checked out and I was amazed at the total because the checker gave me $2.25 back!
 I was so excited!
-We pulled out of the checkout lane with our full cart of bagged groceries, and I told my daughter, with tears in my eyes, that Jesus wanted us to have a flower because He had made sure we would have enough money for a violet!
+We pulled out of the checkout lane with our full cart of bagged groceries.
+I told my daughter, with tears in my eyes, that Jesus wanted us to have a flower because He made sure we would have enough money for a violet!

 Now we started looking for a store employee that we could ask where to find the violets.
-The first employee told us that the violets were all gone and they wouldn’t have any more flowers until the garden center was opened again in the spring.
+The first employee told us that the violets were all gone.
+They wouldn’t have any more flowers until the garden center was opened again in the spring.
 They were sorry.

 I chose not to accept that answer because I had the money in my pocket to buy a violet – a direct answer, I felt, to my request from God!
 The second employee told us they had been moved back by the greeting cards!

 My daughter and I quickly pushed the cart over to the greeting card section to a huge beautiful selection of African Violets!
 They were gorgeous purple, blue, pink and white flowers.
 My heart was pounding as I thought about this answer to prayer.
 God is such a Master at creating beauty even on a wintry day!
 These flowers were so beautiful!

 Answering Our Prayers